ptserpe/Energy-Aware-VANET-Clustering-EAVC-/README.md

 Files description:

---main.cc: which contains the call of the main function.
+--main.cpp: which contains the call of the main function.
 During the execution of the program, it is designed to accept at least 3 arguments with a certain order: (1) number of nodes that participate in the simulation, (2) the period of times that the simulation lasts and (3) the name of the file that con- tains the simulation details and has been produced with the TraceExporter (the SUMO’s extension